-This third-floor room with its golden-tiled, decorative fireplace and charming, diminutive windows offer a cozy space with two double beds, comfortable armchairs, sloped ceilings, and an open spacious bathroom.
+This third-floor room with its golden-tiled, decorative fireplace and charming, diminutive windows offer a cozy space with two double beds, comfortable armchairs, sloped ceilings, and a spacious open bathroom.

 Named for Ralph Waldo Emerson, an American essayist, lecturer, philosopher, and poet who led the transcendentalist movement of the mid-19th century.

 EE Cummings Room

 Retreat to this cozy third-floor room with vaulted ceilings and a king bed.

 Named for E E Cummings, an American poet, painter, essayist, author, and playwright.